 For non-chefs who would prefer something more decorative, shops also carry strings of colorful peppers.

 Tip: If you're wondering where to buy Hungarian paprika, purchase it a local grocery store.
 You'll pay a fraction of what the souvenir stalls charge, you’ll have more selection, and it will be fresher.

 2. Hungarian wine

-In Budapest, you’ll have no difficulty finding quality wines at wine shops and liquor stores.
-Hungary has 22 distinct wine regions and produces the full spectrum, including reds, whites, roses, and sparkling wines.
+Guess where Bull's Blood wine comes from?
+Yep, Hungary.
+The country has 22 distinct wine regions and produces the full spectrum, including reds, whites, roses, and sparkling wines.